DatUser/DX12_grind/README.md

 - [ ] - Core should be D3D11Core
 - [ ] - Rename D3D11 classes from engine to differentiate from windows api classes
+- [ ] - Add Debug logs to keep track of what's happening, when, and how many times
+- [ ] - Create a xgo namespace